rodent and rabbit assay data sheet

 antibody in deer mice in Montana.
 J. Wildl.
 Dis.
 41:473-481.

-1 fecal pellet, or 0.2 ml whole blood in EDTA (purple top) or
+1 fecal pellet, or 0.2 ml whole blood in EDTA (purple top) tube, or environmental wipes/swabs,

 For all specimen types, if there will be a delay in shipping, or